UWMRO/react-tutorial/README.md

 - `README.md` is this very same text you're reading now!
 - `node_modules` may not exist right now, but will appear once you run `npm install`.
 It contains the libraries needed to run this application (as defined in `package.json`).
 - `package.json` defines lots of parameters for this JavaScript project.
-Among other it defines the name of the application, version, what scripts we can run, and the dependencies.
+Among others it defines the name of the application, version, what scripts we can run, and the dependencies.
 You won't need to modify it for this tutorial, but it's an important piece of every JS project.
 [Here](https://docs.npmjs.com/cli/v9/configuring-npm/package-json) is some additional documentation.
 - `package-lock.json` is a registry of the specific packages and their versions that are necessary to run this application.
 It's generated when `npm install` runs using the dependencies defined in `package.json`.
 It can be removed and will be regenerated next time `npm install` is run, but it's a good idea to commit it so that all developers working on the same application use the same installation.
-- `.gitignore` A list of files that will be ignored for `Git` purposes.
+- `.gitignore` is a list of files that will be ignored for `Git` purposes.
 - `public` contains the HTML part of the application.
 For React apps that's usually very simple and here we only have two files: `index.html` is the barebones entry point for HTML, and `favicon.ico` is the small icon that will appear if you save the page.
 Note that `index.html` has a `<div>` element with `id='root'`.
 That will be the entry point where the JS code inserts the actual content.
 - `src` is where all the JavaScript code must go, and where the real magic happens.
 The entry point is `index.js`, which just grabs the `root` div element and inserts the contents of `App.jsx`. `App.jsx` is a special kind of JavaScript called [JSX](https://reactjs.org/docs/introducing-jsx.html), which mixes JS and HTML.
-We'll talk about it a bit more later. `App.css` is a [Cascade Style Sheet](https://www.w3schools.com/css/) file that contains style descripts that we'll use in `App.jsx`.
+We'll talk about it a bit more later. `App.css` is a [Cascade Style Sheet](https://www.w3schools.com/css/) file that contains style descriptors that we'll use in `App.jsx`.

 ## Step 1: install and run the app